Job Costing Software

 It does provide some functionality for job costing and is fine for simple requirements.
 If you need greater sophistication in your job costing, you need SOS Inventory.

-Job costing software should manage estimates and costs for labor, materials, overhead and shipping and present them for accounting (for invoicing).
+Job costing software should manage estimates and costs for labor, materials, overhead and shipping and present them to accounting for invoicing.

 Some manufacturers still work with spreadsheets to generate their estimates and then provide those spreadsheets to the accounting department to load into their job costing software.